chris31331/stick/README.md

 }
 ```

-The other servers reply with a Vote, if they agree that it is valid.
+The other servers may reply with a Vote, if they agree that it is valid.
 ```
 {
         "vote": {